Laerinok/VS_ModsUpdater_v2/README.md

 **Important Note Regarding Configuration Migration:**

 During updates of the ModsUpdater application, the format of the `config.ini` file may evolve.
 To facilitate these updates, the application includes an automatic migration mechanism.
 If an older version of the configuration file is detected, the application will attempt to convert it to the new format.
 In most cases, this migration will occur transparently.
 However, it is always recommended to check your `config.ini` file after an application update to ensure that all your settings are correctly preserved.
-In case of any issues, a backup of your old configuration (`config.old`) is kept (beside the `config.ini`file).
+In case of any issues, a backup of your old configuration (`config.old`) is kept next to the `config.ini` file.

 ## Configuration (`config.ini`)

 The `config.ini` file contains the configuration parameters for the application.
-It is located in the same directory as the main script.
+See the table above for its location.
 Here are the main sections and their options:

 ```ini
 [ModsUpdater]